crossplane/docs/content/knowledge-base/guides/write-a-composition-function-in-go.md

 You build a function in two stages.
 First you build the function's runtime.
 This is the Open Container Initiative (OCI) image Crossplane uses to run your function.
 You then embed that runtime in a package, and push it to a package registry.
-The Crossplane CLI's default package registry is xpkg.upbound.io.
+The Crossplane CLI uses xpkg.upbound.io as its default package registry.

 A function supports a single platform, like `linux/amd64`, by default.
 You can support multiple platforms by building a runtime and package for each platform,